Circular Materials: Aqua Faba Foam

-The material Aqua Faba Foam is part of Paula Nerlich’s research project 'Circular Materials’, which invites to explore new possibilities of matter derived from food surplus.
+The material Aqua Faba Foam is part of Paula Nerlich’s research project 'Circular Materials’, which invites us to explore new possibilities of matter derived from food surplus.

-The material Aqua Faba Foam is made with aqua faba, a surplus from household food preparation, and is mixed with further ingredients which are vegan, compostable and non harmful to the environment.
+The material Aqua Faba Foam is made with aqua faba, a surplus from household food preparation and is mixed with further ingredients which are vegan, compostable and non-harmful to the environment.
 Aqua faba is a by-product from the preparation of legumes and depending on the legume can have emulsifying, foaming, binding, gelatinising and thickening properties.
 The material allows to be processed and shaped in various ways and although still in development, Aqua Faba Foam can be used to explore a variety of applications.

-The material 'Aqua Faba Foam' was recently awarded with the MaDe award for Best Future Vision and the Beyond Plastic Prize and has been on display at the London Design Museum and Centro Centro Madrid.
+The material Aqua Faba Foam was recently awarded with the MaDe award for Best Future Vision and the Beyond Plastic Prize and has been on display at the London Design Museum and Centro Centro Madrid.

 The main process of crafting Aqua Faba Foam is the mixing of aqua faba with further compostable ingredients, application of heat, the solidifying of the mixture into Aqua Faba Foam and the moulding of the material.

 Information submitted by the maker and edited by the Future Materials Bank.

 Future Materials Encounters are a series of workshops and conversations around the materials of the Future Materials Bank.
 Each event in the series focuses on a specific material, staging a conversation between the maker and the audience.

 Accessible to visitors of the Future Materials Lab